Quicklinks

 Overview

-Every storm is different but the Town uses the following process during a typical event.
-When a storm is forecast the highway division of the department kicks into high gear.
-We consult and review several different weather reports including our own site-specific forecast and develop an action plan for that storm.
-An anti-icing operation is started 1-2 hours before the predicted event.
+The DPW’s highway division uses the following process during a typical event.
+Several different weather reports, including our own site-specific forecast, are consulted to develop an action plan in a weather emergency.
+An anti-icing operations begin 1-2 hours before the predicted event.
 Main streets and large feeder roads are pretreated.
-A two-truck patrol is on duty at this time checking all roads in Town for current conditions.
-If a potential for freezing conditions exists then a full scale salting operation will commence.
-If the forecast is for more than 2 inches of snow accumulation then a plowing operation will be initiated.
+A two-truck patrol is on duty checking roads for current conditions.
+If a potential for freezing conditions is anticipated, a full-scale salting operation will commence.
+If the forecast is for more than 2-inches of snow accumulation, plowing operation will be initiated.

 Snow and ice operations are conducted on a 24-hour a day, 7 day a week schedule.
-The DPW aims to keep clear all main routes and feeder roads and maintain a clear driving track on either side of the centerline on secondary streets within 6 hours of the end of snowfall.
-Residential side streets will be cleared within 8 hours of the end of snowfall.
-Cleanup operations after the end of the storm may continue for up to 24 hours or longer.
+The DPW aims to keep clear all main routes and feeder roads and maintain a clear driving track on either side of the centerline.
+Secondary streets aim to be cleared 6 hours within the end of snowfall.
+Residential side streets aim to be cleared within 8 hours of the end of snowfall.

 Snow Emergency Declarations

-When a major snow event is predicted the Town will declare a snow emergency.
-The decision on whether a storm is a “major snow event” involves a consideration of such elements as the size of the predicted storm, amount of snow already on the ground, time of day, day of the week etc. Once a Snow Emergency is declared the information is relayed to local television, mobile alerts, and radio stations.
-Please sign up to receive mobile alerts by clicking this link. https://www.hamiltonma.gov/hamilton-mobile-alerts/
+When a major snow event is predicted, the Town Manager will declare a snow emergency.
+The decision on whether a storm is a “major snow event” involves a consideration of such elements as the size of the predicted storm, amount of snow already on the ground, time of day, day of the week etc. Once a Snow Emergency is declared, information is relayed to local television, mobile alerts and radio stations.
+Residents may opt-in to receive mobile alerts.

-During a Snow Emergency a parking ban is in place for a minimum of 24 hours on all streets and parking lots.
-Individuals who impede the snow removal operations during a snow emergency are subject to ticketing and towing.
+During a Snow Emergency there is a parking ban for a minimum of 24-hours on all streets and parking lots.
+Individuals who impede the snow removal operations during a snow emergency are subject to ticketing and towing at the owners expense.

 School Closings

-School closings will be announced by local TV and radio as well as posted on the home page of the School District website. www.hwschools.net
+School closings will be announced by local TV and radio as well as posted on the home page of the HW School District website.

 • Keep roads clear to allow plowing operations to proceed smoothly.